The QA Handbook (QAH) is a non-normative handbook about the

 QA Framework (QAF) family of documents of the Quality Assurance (QA)

 Activity.
-QAF includes the other in-progress or planned specifications:
+QAF includes the other in-progress specification,

 This section describes the status of this document at the time of its

 publication.
 Other documents may supersede this document.
 A list of current